 7. Raise Larger Livestock

-So make your land work for you, but don’t be fooled either.
+Make your land work for you, but don’t be fooled either.
 The larger the livestock, the more the work.
 Homesteading isn’t a ‘get rich quick’ dream.
 You will have to work for every dime you make.
 Keep the amount of work in mind if you decide to choose this method for your modern homestead income.

 8. Become an Entrepreneur (Multiple Income Streams)

-This is the option I think most modern day homesteaders choose.
+This is the option I think most modern-day homesteaders choose.
 The reason is that most homesteaders use a variety of the methods listed above.
 They create multiple income streams so if one goes away they and their animals aren’t starving.

 For instance, in our situation, my husband has a town job, I am a freelance writer, we raise bees for money, I am coming out with a book soon (hopefully), and we sell livestock as well.
 There are many other income streams I could add too.
 That is the great thing about homesteading, the options are pretty well limitless.

-So you just have to decide what income methods will work best for you.
+You just have to decide what income methods will work best for you.
 Your method of making a living from homesteading will probably not look the same as the guy (or girl) next to you.
 Remember, that’s okay.

-But if you can make it work for you, then go for it.
+However, if you can make it work for you, then go for it.
 It is great to work for yourself, though.
 It provides a lot of flexibility but also takes a lot of self-control as well.
 So keep that in mind before you start a bunch of new businesses.

 Well, there you have it.
 I hope I haven’t totally crushed your homesteading dream, but the idea of slipping away in a mountain somewhere to never be bothered again just isn’t a reality (unless you live in Alaska maybe?)

-So you’ll always have bills, but they don’t have to be huge, and you can still have independence while making money to pay them.
+You’ll always have bills, but they don’t have to be huge, and you can still have independence while making money to pay them.